srid/srid/Software/Haskell.md

 : Learning anything takes practice, and this is particularly a key for a purely functional language like Haskell.
 See [Haskell Mentors List](https://willbasky.github.io/Awesome-list-of-Haskell-mentors/) for progressing in learning Haskell by way of contributing to open source projects that you already enjoy using.

 Talk / Share
-: Join [FP Slack] to chat with other Haskellers (the Slack also has rooms for other FP languages).
-If you prefer a forum-like format, post to [StackOverflow \#haskell](https://stackoverflow.com/questions/tagged/haskell), which has been quite helpful in my experience.
+: Join [Haskell Discourse](https://discourse.haskell.org/) to interact with other Haskellers.
+You may also post to [StackOverflow \#haskell](https://stackoverflow.com/questions/tagged/haskell), which has been quite helpful in my experience.
 Read [r/haskell](https://old.reddit.com/r/haskell/) for news.
-Be wary of other communities.[^wk] If you are interested in hacking on my open source projects, join [this room on Matrix](https://matrix.to/#/#ema:matrix.org) (it is a part of [Awesome-list-of-Haskell-mentors](https://github.com/willbasky/Awesome-list-of-Haskell-mentors)).
+Be wary of other communities.[^wk].
 See [Haskell Planetarium](https://haskell.pl-a.net/) for recent Haskell news & discussions.

 Deepen your Haskell knowledge
 : [[Haskell from the ground up]] (Work in progress)